Smartsheet (NYSE:SMAR) Releases FY 2022 Earnings Guidance

+Smartsheet (NYSE:SMAR) last announced its quarterly earnings results on Monday, September 6th.
+The company reported ($0.05) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.13) by $0.08.
+The business had revenue of $131.74 million for the quarter, compared to the consensus estimate of $125.47 million.
+Smartsheet had a negative return on equity of 24.57% and a negative net margin of 31.00%.
+The business’s revenue was up 44.4% on a year-over-year basis.
+During the same quarter last year, the business posted ($0.06) EPS.
+Equities analysts anticipate that Smartsheet will post -1.35 earnings per share for the current year.

-In related news, Director Brent Frei sold 50,000 shares of the firm’s stock in a transaction that occurred on Tuesday, July 6th.
-The shares were sold at an average price of $75.11, for a total transaction of $3,755,500.00.
-Following the sale, the director now owns 16,551 shares in the company, valued at $1,243,145.61.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, Director Magdalena Yesil sold 10,000 shares of the stock in a transaction that occurred on Thursday, September 23rd.
-The stock was sold at an average price of $77.00, for a total transaction of $770,000.00.
+In other Smartsheet news, Director Magdalena Yesil sold 10,000 shares of the business’s stock in a transaction dated Thursday, September 23rd.
+The stock was sold at an average price of $77.00, for a total value of $770,000.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, Director Brent Frei sold 200,000 shares of the business’s stock in a transaction dated Thursday, September 9th.
+The stock was sold at an average price of $73.19, for a total value of $14,638,000.00.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 321,450 shares of company stock valued at $23,669,706.
+In the last three months, insiders have sold 267,450 shares of company stock valued at $19,614,206.
 Insiders own 6.07% of the company’s stock.

 Smartsheet Company Profile